 So yes, you’ve got your issues.
 I’m not saying you shouldn’t try to be a better person, of course you should.
 If you’re not happy, then it's worth spending time to find out what makes you happy.
 But a book won’t tell you that.
 They don’t know your inner-most fears, desires and triggers.
 They don’t know that the origin your low self-esteem is the time you peed your pants in 3rd grade and Billy Madison wasn’t around to tell everyone “You’re not cool until you pee your pants.”

 Go out and be the best version of you that you can be.
-Until you reach your own version of nirvana, at least you can find solace in the fact that we’re all fucked up too.
+Until you reach your own version of nirvana, at least you can find solace in the fact that we’re all all a little messed up too.